sudosteak/school-git/README.md

-files i use for school
+# files i use for school

-most of them are scripts for assignments
+most of them are scripts for assignments or labs